mikerey21/ELK-Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 What aspect of security do load balancers protect? a load balancer defends agaist DDoS attacks.
 What is the advantage of a jump box?
 There are so many advantages of a jump box.
-A few that stand out for me is the abilility to "Lock down" network, applications, internet access and create strong authentication, such as SSH for access.
+A few that stand out for me is the abilility to "Lock-down" the network, applications, internet access and create strong authentication, such as SSH for access.
 It is morphed into a more locked-down system called Secure Admin Workstation (SAW).

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logsand system traffic.